List of space programs of the United States: Definition of space flight

 Space programs of the United States date to the start of the Space Age in the late 1940s and early 1950s.
 Programs involve both crewed systems and uncrewed satellites, probes and platforms to meet diverse program objectives.

-The definition of what constitutes spaceflight varys.
+The definition of what constitutes spaceflight varies.
 In the United States, professional, military, and commercial astronauts who travel above an altitude of 50 mi are awarded astronaut wings.
 The Fédération Aéronautique Internationale defines spaceflight as any flight over 100 km.
 Uncrewed missions follow the same altitude thresholds.

 Government-led programs

 The following summarizes the major space programs where the United States government plays a leadership role in managing program delivery.